pr0grammr/cppclasshelper-sublime-text-plugin/README.md

 $ git clone https://github.com/pr0grammr/cppclasshelper-sublime-text-plugin.git
 ```

+Rename the downloaded folder to `C++ Classhelper`.
-Copy the folder in your sublime text packages path.
-You can find it by clicking `Preferences` -> `Browse Packages`.
+Copy the folder in the sublime text package directory.
+You'll find it by clicking `Preferences` -> `Browse Packages`.

 ## Usage